cms-opendata-analyses/trigger_examples/TriggerInfo/TriggerInfoAnalyzer/README.md

 ls -l /cvmfs/
 ```

-You should now see the `cms-opendata-conddb.cern.ch` in the `/cvmfs` area.
+You should now see the `cms-opendata-conddb.cern.ch` link in the `/cvmfs` area.

 - Run the CMSSW executable in the background